 25+ Air Travel Questions Answered

-A number of studies have shown that approximately six weeks before a specific trip tends to be the best time to buy a ticket.
-The airlines penalize you both for planning ahead and not planning ahead.
+A number of studies have shown that approximately 6 weeks before a specific trip is the best time to buy a ticket.
+The airlines penalize you for both planning too far ahead and not planning ahead.
+The best timing does depend heavily on route, season, and demand.

-If you’re planning on paying for your ticket with frequent flyer miles (more on that later) then you should look much further out, maybe even a year in advance, because only a limited number of seats are made available on any given flight for frequent fliers.
+If you’re planning to pay for your ticket with frequent flyer miles (more on that later), you should look much further out —maybe even a year in advance —because only a limited number of seats are made available on any given flight to frequent fliers.

-The airlines assume that much of last-minute travel will be by business travelers who are not paying the price of their own tickets and therefore less sensitive to the cost of the ticket.
+The airlines assume that much of last-minute travel will be by business travelers who are not paying the full price of their own tickets and, therefore, are less sensitive to ticket costs.

-There are some exceptions of course to this general rule.
-If you’re flying in a particularly busy time of year when planes will fill up like Christmas or Thanksgiving or if you are flying to a city for a big event then you might want to book a little further out.
+There are some exceptions, of course, to this general rule.
+If you’re flying during a particularly busy time of year when planes will fill up like on Christmas or Thanksgiving, or if you are flying to a city for a big event, you might want to book a little further out.

 Why does my flight have more than one flight number or airline?

-It may seem surprising but if you book a ticket through United Airlines you won’t necessarily be flying on United Airlines.
+It may seem surprising, but if you book a ticket through United Airlines, you won’t necessarily be flying on United Airlines.
 This is true of most major airlines.
 What you have seen is called a codeshare.
-A codeshare allows an airline partner, like Lufthansa in the case of United, to resell their flight through their partner airline.
+A codeshare allows an airline partner, such as Lufthansa for United, to resell its flights through its partner airline.
 This is normal.

-Often flight schedules are coordinated in between partner airlines to make it easy to make a connection.
-The codeshare mechanism allows an airline to give you access to more flights and therefore, in theory, more convenience.
+Often, flight schedules are coordinated between partner airlines to make connecting easier.
+The codeshare mechanism allows an airline to give you access to more flights and, therefore, in theory, more convenience.

 What’s the difference between a direct flight and a nonstop flight?